How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 Why Should You Get a Silk Press?

-A silk press is a heat-style option for naturally curly women who desire to enjoy their curl-free length without permanently changing the texture of their hair.
-To achieve a silk press, your stylist will use a series of steps and heat tools to smooth out your curls and temporarily straighten your hair.
+A silk press is a thermal-style option for naturally curly women who desire to enjoy their curl-free length without permanently changing the texture of their hair.
+To achieve a silk press, your stylist will use various steps and heat tools to smooth out your curls and temporarily

-A silk press gives you a soft and silky, just relaxed feeling while allowing your curls to bounce back within a few weeks.
+A silk press gives you a soft, silky, relaxed feeling while allowing your curls to bounce back within a few weeks with a simple wash.

 Straight Hair